A 1794 silver dollar sold for $10 million in 2013. Now the "Flowing Hair" coin is up for auction again

 The last time it was up for auction, in 2013, it sold for $10 million -- surpassing the world record for the most ever paid for a rare coin.

-"This is a dream coin -- a priceless artifact that I have been proud to own, and I'm very sorry to see it go," Bruce Morelan, who owns the rare 1794 Silver Dollar, told CNN.
+"This is a dream coin -- a priceless artifact that I have been proud to own, and I'm very sorry to see it go," Bruce Morelan, who owns the rare 1794 silver dollar, told CNN.

-A collector whose assortment of historic coins is valued at about $20 million, Morelan added that, "It's time to move on to other challenges and I hope that the new owner of the coin treasures it just as much as I have."
+Morelan, a collector who is putting an assortment of historic coins valued at about $20 million up for auction alongside the silver dollar, added that, "It's time to move on to other challenges and I hope that the new owner of the coin treasures it just as much as I have."

 History behind the coin